Chief factors in Polish groups: Normal compressions in Polish groups

 \begin{cor} Let $G$ and $H$ be Polish groups and let $\psi: G \rightarrow H$ be a continuous, injective homomorphism such that $\psi(G)$ is normal in $H$.
 Then for each $h\in H$, the map $\phi_h:G\rightarrow G$ defined by $\phi_h(g): = \psi^{-1}(h\psi(g)h\inv)$ is a topological group automorphism of $G$. \end{cor}

-Corollary~\ref{cor:Polish:compression_pullback} gives a canonical continuous action in the setting of normal compressions. \begin{defn} Suppose that $G$ and $H$ are Polish groups and $\psi:G\rightarrow H$ is a normal compression.
+Corollary~\ref{cor:Polish:compression_pullback} gives a canonical continuous action in the setting of normal compressions.
+Given a normal compression $\psi:G\rightarrow H$, this action of $H$ on $G$ is the unique action that makes $\psi$ $H$-equivariant. \begin{defn} Suppose that $G$ and $H$ are Polish groups and $\psi:G\rightarrow H$ is a normal compression.
 We call the action of $H$ on $G$ given by $(h,g)\mapsto \phi_h(g)$ the \textbf{$\psi$-equivariant action} ; when clear from context, we suppress ``$\psi$". \end{defn}

 Our next proposition is a special case of \cite[(9.16)]{K95}; we include a proof for completeness. \begin{prop} If $G$ and $H$ are Polish groups and $\psi:G\rightarrow H$ is a normal compression, then the $\psi$-equivariant action is continuous. \end{prop} \begin{proof} In view of Theorem~\ref{thm:sep_cont}, it suffices to show the equivariant action is separately continuous.
 Fixing $h\in H$, Corollary~\ref{cor:Polish:compression_pullback} ensures that $\phi_h$ is a continuous automorphism of $G$.
 Hence, if $g_i\rightarrow g$, then $\phi_h(g_i)\rightarrow \phi_h(g)$; that is to say, the equivariant action is continuous in $G$ for fixed $h$.